jeamy/ecowitt-nextjs15/README.md

 - **No months found**: Are CSVs present in `DNT/` and named `YYYYMM*.CSV`?
 - **Empty charts**: Check if headers match expected patterns and values are not all `--`.
 - **Time axis looks off**: Check the date format is `YYYY/M/D H:MM` (or ISO-like alternative).
+- **Forecast analysis shows no data**:
+  - Check if forecasts are being stored: `curl 'http://localhost:3000/api/dforecast?stationId=11229'`
+  - Check if local MAIN data is up-to-date in `DNT/` folder (CSV files from weather station)
+  - Check analysis table: `curl 'http://localhost:3000/api/dforecast?table=analysis&stationId=11229'`
+  - Analysis requires both forecast data AND local weather data for the same date
 - **Build/TS errors**: Ensure `tsconfig.json` has `baseUrl`/`paths` set for `@/*` (provided).
 - **Module not found `@duckdb/node-bindings-*/duckdb.node`**: Ensure `@duckdb/node-api` is installed, Turbopack is disabled in dev (`npm run dev` without the flag), routes run in Node runtime, and `src/lib/db/duckdb.ts` uses dynamic import.
 Remove `.next/` and restart if needed.
 - **Unknown module type (@mapbox/node-pre-gyp)**: Remove legacy `duckdb` (`npm remove duckdb`), use `@duckdb/node-api` only.

 ## Attribution

-This project was built with assistance from Windsurf (agentic AI coding assistant) and GPT-5/5.1.
+This project was built with assistance from Windsurf (agentic AI coding assistant) and GPT-5/5.1, Claude 4.5 Sonnet .